Instability of backoff protocols with arbitrary arrival rates: Abstract

 \section{Abstract}

-In contention resolution, multiple processors are trying to coordinate to send discrete messages through a shared channel with sharply limited communication.
-If two processors inadvertently send at the same time, the messages collide and are not transmitted successfully.
-An important case is acknowledgement-based contention resolution, in which processors cannot listen to the channel at all; all they know is whether or not their own messages have got through.
-This situation arises frequently in both networking and cloud computing.
-The most common acknowledgement-based protocols in practice are backoff protocols --- variants of binary exponential backoff are used in both Ethernet and TCP/IP, and both Google Drive and AWS instruct their users to implement it to handle busy periods.
+In contention resolution, multiple processors are trying to coordinate to send discrete messages through a shared channel with limited communication.
+If two processors send at the same time, the messages collide and are not transmitted successfully.
+Queue-free backoff protocols are an important special case --- for example, Google Drive and AWS instruct their users to implement binary exponential backoff to handle busy periods.
+It is a long-standing conjecture of Aldous (IEEE Trans.

-In queueing models, where each processor has a queue of messages, stable backoff protocols are already known (H{\aa}stad et al., SICOMP 1996).
-In queue-free models, where each processor has a single message but processors arrive randomly, it is a long-standing conjecture of Aldous (IEEE Trans.
 Inf.
 Theory 1987) that no stable backoff protocols exist for any positive arrival rate of processors.
-Despite exciting recent results for full-sensing protocols which assume far greater listening capabilities of the processors (see e.g.\ Bender et al.\ STOC 2020 or Chen et al.\ PODC 2021), this foundational question remains open; here instability is only known in general when the arrival rate of processors is at least $0.42$ (Goldberg et al.\ SICOMP 2004).
-We prove Aldous's conjecture for all backoff protocols outside of a tightly-constrained special case using a new domination technique to get around the main difficulty, which is the strong dependencies between messages.
+This foundational question remains open; instability is only known in general when the arrival rate of processors is at least $0.42$ (Goldberg et al.\ SICOMP 2004).
+We prove Aldous' conjecture for all backoff protocols outside of a tightly-constrained special case using a new domination technique to get around the main difficulty, which is the strong dependencies between messages.